Jubatian/rrpge-spec/specs/cpu_arch.rst

   zero.

 - The Stack space is 32 KWords.
-When kernel calls are executed, a kernel trap, or an interrupt happens, a stack page switch is performed (automatically by the CPU), so stack accesses related to these populate a supervisor stack invisible to the user.
+When kernel calls are executed, a kernel trap, or an interrupt happens, a stack switch is performed (automatically by the CPU), so stack accesses related to these populate a supervisor stack invisible to the user.

 - The Data space is 64 KWords.
 The first 64 words of this show memory mapped